[Home] [Puzzles & Projects] [Delphi Techniques] [Math Topics] [Library] [Utilities]

 November 13, 2011: Another Mensa Calendar Puzzle and another small feature upgrade today.
 In Version 2.6, you can specify the allowed solution integers as a range ( for example.
 1-5 instead of 1,2,3,4,5.
 An additional Mensa Calendar Puzzle also included in the download files (Mensa 11-13-11.prb)., one that Brute Force solves easily simply by entering the equation NOW+NOW+NO=CHOW.

 Version 3.0 fixes a problem with Incremental Solving when multiple variables can have the same value.
-The problem being that it didn't work!
+The problem was that it didn't work very well!
 The problem that brought this to light is illustrated here and is included in the downloads: It takes 12 equations with 17 variables to define the algebraic solution for coin sums of each row, column, and long diagonal.
 Each variable (empty square) needs one of 4 values: empty, nickel, dime, or quarter (0,5,10,25).
 This implies that there are 417, (something over 17 trillion) configurations to be checked by the straight forward Brute Force search!
 Brute Force button found the solution in about 30 minutes and verified that it is unique in 15 minutes more.

 Incremental Solve works by enumerating each solution for the 1st equation, then testing the 2nd equation to see if there could be a valid solution given the trial solution for the 1st.
 If so, see if the trial values assigned for the 1st and 2nd equations would allow the 3rd to be solved, etc. Understanding the mechanics requires understanding the powerful Computer Science concepts of Depth First Search and Recursion, but it is not necessary to see how well it can work.
 The Incremental Search button finds the unique solution in 0.05 seconds and takes an additional 0.10 second to verify that the solution us unique!.